QuestScreen/plugin-tutorial/Readme.md

-# QuestScreen Plugin Template

-This repository is a template for [Questscreen](https://questscreen.flyx.org) plugins.
-Placeholders are marked with `TODO:`.

-Creating a new repository based on this one is the preferred way of creating a QuestScreen plugin.
+This is the code of QuestScreen's [plugin tutorial](https://questscreen.flyx.org/plugins/tutorial/).

-This template is licensed under the [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) license.
+The code is licensed under the [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) license.